-This report describes recent epidemiologic statistics on confirmed cases of syphilis that have occurred in the Northwestern Health Unit (NWHU) catchment area since August 2018, with a particular focus on cases that have occurred in 2020.
+This report describes recent epidemiologic statistics on confirmed cases of syphilis that have occurred in the Northwestern Health Unit (NWHU) catchment area since August 2018, with a particular focus on cases that have occurred between October 1, 2020 and March 31, 2021.
 The report highlights the incidence and epidemiologic curve of recent cases, demographics of cases and risk factors for infection.